 When dialing 9-1-1 from a telephone in Lake Bluff you will be connected with a professionally trained dispatcher.
 Calling 9-1-1 is very stressful and it becomes easy to feel overwhelmed.
 Dispatchers are trained to guide callers through the experience, but knowing what to expect can help make the 9-1-1 call go smoothly and get emergency help where and when it's needed.
 Please follow the helpful tips below:

-- Stay calm.
+- Stay calm;

 - Know the location of the emergency and the number from which you are calling.
-If, for some reason you are disconnected, emergency crews will know where to go and how to call you back.
+If, for some reason you are disconnected, emergency crews will know where to go and how to call you back;

-- Allow the Dispatcher to guide the conversation.
+- Allow the dispatcher to guide the conversation;

-- Follow all directions received from the Dispatcher.
-Listen carefully, follow each step and ask for clarification if you do not understand the directions.
+- Follow all directions received from the dispatcher.
+Listen carefully, follow each step and ask for clarification if you do not understand the directions;

 - Pay attention.
-You may be asked to describe victims, suspects, vehicles or other parts of the scene.
+You may be asked to describe victims, suspects, vehicles or other parts of the scene;

-- Do not hang up the call until directed to do so by the Dispatcher.
+- Do not hang up the call until directed to do so by the dispatcher;

-In the event you mistakenly dial 911, please stay on the line; verify your name, address and phone number with the Dispatcher and advise the call was an accident.
+In the event you mistakenly dial 9-1-1, please stay on the line; verify your name, address and phone number with the dispatcher and advise the call was an accident.
 A good explanation can help avoid an emergency response to your location.
-Please know that Police Department will dispatch a Police Officer to all 911 calls.
+Please know that all 9-1-1 calls will dispatch a police officer to the location of the call.